Premium Rise 1 April 2021

-You should have received communication from us by now about an increase to your RBHS membership payments from 9 October 2020.
+You should have received communication from us by now about an increase to your RBHS premiums from 1 April 2021.
 If you cannot find anything in your inbox or mailbox from us, please let us know as soon as possible.

 - knowing you can have access to private hospitals with state-of-the-art facilities